 Displacing unabated fossil fuel combustion at the rate recommended by climate science will require the absolute maximum out of every one of the sustainable development pathways discussed in the previous article.
 And this can only be done through technology-neutral policies.

 If humans were rational creatures, we would have had technology-neutral policies addressing all major externalized costs long ago.
 Almost everyone agrees that such policies are the most efficient way to address undesired effects that are not directly accounted for in current price signals.
 In addition, the scientific literature has already quantified these externalized costs to a sufficient degree of accuracy to initiate meaningful policies.

 Unfortunately, most sustainability advocates are totally distracted by the emotionally charged wind/solar power and BEV growth story.
 They spend a lot of time and effort tracking every new deployment, building 100% renewable energy scenarios, and arguing how much better these technologies are than dirty fossil fuels or dangerous and expensive nuclear.
-In other words, an enormous amount of initiative is being invested in promoting one technology class over all others.
+In other words, an enormous amount of effort and initiative is being invested in promoting one sustainability pathway over all others.